Imee Marcos: Falsification of Santa Catalina high school graduation

 Marcos claimed that she graduated as class valedictorian from Santa Catalina Convent (now called Santa Catalina School) in Monterey, California.

-On 21 March 2019, the assistant head of the Santa Catalina school Mr. John Aimé stated the following: “'(Imee Marcos) attended our school for a brief period in the fall of 1972 — she is not a graduate.'”
+On 21 March 2019, the assistant head of the Santa Catalina school, John Aimé, stated the following: "'(Imee Marcos) attended our school for a brief period in the fall of 1972 — she is not a graduate".

 Undergraduate education

 In 1973, Imee Marcos enrolled at Princeton University, where she took a variety of courses in religion and politics though she did not declare an academic major.

 Marcos's stay at Princeton was marred with controversy with black and Asian students (Asian-American Students Association - AASA) protesting her admission for allowing the daughter of a dictator to study at the university and as a potential threat to students who opposed the Marcos regime.